 Today my heart is not broken.
 And one day yours won’t be either, even though it may be difficult to grasp that feeling in the midst of devastation.
 When my heart was broken I wish someone had told me something, and this is what I’m going to tell you:

-The most important thing you can do when you're heart is broken is feel it all.
+The most important thing you can do when your heart is broken is feel it all.

-Feel all the feelings.
-Deeply.
+Feel all the feelings, and feel them deeply.
 Don’t hide from them.
 Don’t tell yourself you’ve cried too much.
 Don’t busy yourself.
-Don’t let your mind tell you anything about anything.
-Just feel the pain.
-Sit with it.
-Let yourself feel everything.
+Don’t let your mind convince you to avoid it.
+Just sit with your pain, and let yourself feel it all.

 The only way to the other side of pain, the place where I’m living now, is to walk through it.
 You can’t skip around it, dig a hole under it, or build a bridge to go over it.
-You have to walk through your pain.
-You have to bare witness to it, to be present to everything that is arising.
+You have to bare witness and be present to everything that is arising.

 When I was going through a deep heartbreak a year or so ago, nothing seemed to matter.
 Yoga was the only thing that made me feel somewhat alive.
-I decided to sit with my experience.
-I made a conscious effort to be with it.
-I sat in my room, silently, breathing and feeling.
-I devoted time and attention to my pain.
-I didn’t judge it.
-I didn’t push it away or try to make it different.
-Instead, I gave it a voice.
-I let it cry, I let it scream, I let it breathe.
+After a while, I made a conscious effort to be with my experience.
+I sat in my room and laid down for a Breathwork session.

-If you’ve put on that fighter’s face and want to pretend like you don’t get hurt, I want you to know I see right through you.
-You’re afraid of feeling the pain.
-And if you’re crying and crying and feel really sad but aren’t willing to go deeper, I challenge you.
 Feel the feelings.
-The deep ones.
-The ones that you’re scared of.
+The deep ones you’re scared of.
 When you sit with the pain, when you bare witness to your fears, the truth you’ll discover is liberating.
 You’ll find that there’s nothing to be afraid of because underneath all of that fear, underneath all of that pain is love.
 It’s always there waiting for you to choose it.